lgeekj/lgeekj/README.md

 ### Hi there 👋

+- 👋 Hi, Im Joaquim
+- 👀 I’m interested in linux, networking, just general IT
+- 🌱 I’m currently gaining courage for Youtube channel
+- 💞️ I'm messing with Networking(Cisco), and Linux Distro
+- 📫 How to reach me, check my website

 <!--
 **lgeekj/lgeekj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.